irlabamsterdam/OpenPSSbenchmark/README.md

 the 'download_resources.sh' script.

 ## Experiment 1 Instructions
 The scripts present in the EXPERIMENT_1 folder are all structured in a similar manner, and can be run using the same command line arguments.
-Below are some small examples on how to run these models from EXPERIMENT_1
+Below are some small examples on how to run these models from EXPERIMENT_1.
+By default, all of the scripts in this research use the pretrained models on the C1 and C2 datasets, however, by using the ``from_scratch`` parameter, the models can be re-trained.
+However be aware that this can take a very long time, it took as about 2 days on a GPU to train the WIED-IMG model on the C1 dataset.

 Although all of the models will produce the ``predictions.json`` file required to evaluate the model, this can take a significant amount of time for some of the models, especially the GUHA-TXT and WIED-IMG models.
 For this reason, we have also provided the predictions of the output models in the ``model_outputs`` folder.
 You can also follow the scripts from EXPERIMENT_1 and run the predictions manually.